bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 of coefficients for our polynomial ring; what it means to be small;
 and how to compress.
 Then we define the polynomial ring R; its operations and in particular the NTT.
 We continue with the different methods of sampling and (de)serialization.
-Then, we define first Kyber.CPAPKE and finally Kyber proper.
+Then, we first define InnerPKE and finally Kyber proper.

 # The field GF(q)